csu-iteam/CS-554-Final-Project/README.md

 ### Start redis
 This web application need redis, make sure you have set up redis on your device, if not: https://redis.io/download After redis installed, go into your command line and `cd` into your redis path, do: `redis-server`; then start another cmd, do: `redis-cli`.
+### Seed
+To add sample data to the database, you need to switch to the `./server-side` directory and run `node ./tasks/seed.js`
 ### Run
 Like you did for installation, you need run both client-side and server-side with:
 `npm start`,